harehare/tree-sitter-mq/README.md

 # tree-sitter-mq

-Tree-sitter grammar for the mq language.
+Tree-sitter grammar for the mq.

 ## Overview